kkwong44/cappadocia-tours/README.md

     * Image enlargement will be disabled when the screen width is below 600px
     * Image size will reduce when screen width is below 400px

-*Screenshot - Gallery Page Ajusted to a Single Column on Mobile Device*
+*Screenshot - Gallery Page Adjusted to a Single Column on Mobile Device*

 ![Screenshot Gallery Page](readme/screenshots/screenshot-gallerypage2.png)